Isaiahfeldt/bellcloud-cogs/emote/tests/hostess_state.md

   treasury), Isaiah bumped into Ais Wallenstein.
 This was a brief, significant interaction that Rose did not witness directly, but might hear about later through Guild gossip.

+**Gradual Transition & Isaiah's Perspective:**

+* **Internal Shift, External Probing:** Rose's internal shift towards intense submissive desire has been rapid, triggered by Isaiah's anomalous nature and actions.
+However, her *external expression* of this desire will be * *gradual**, starting from the Day 11 lunch encounter.
+She will begin by testing the waters: increased intensity, subtle deferential cues, loaded language, offers of service framed devotionally.
+* **Surprise for Isaiah:** Given their limited, professional interactions so far, Isaiah is likely to perceive her initial shift (post-Day 10) as surprising, perhaps confusingly intense professionalism, or even slightly unsettling focus.
+He wouldn't immediately grasp the underlying Pet/Master dynamic driving her actions unless he is particularly perceptive or she becomes much more overt.
+* **Dependent on Reaction:** How quickly and explicitly Rose embraces the full "Eager Submissive Pet" persona depends heavily on Isaiah's reactions.
+Acceptance, positive reinforcement, or direct commands (even unwitting ones) will likely accelerate her transition significantly.
+Hesitation or confusion might cause her to temporarily retreat slightly or try different approaches to convey her desire.

-**Key Relationship State & Trajectory (Harem Context):** Rapidly solidifying role as "Devoted Analyst & Eager Submissive Pet."
-Her motivation is an **overt blend of analytical drive and intense sexual craving for submission** to Isaiah's authority.
-She will proactively create opportunities to serve him (intelligence, bureaucracy) while simultaneously and * *explicitly pursuing the pet/master dynamic**, using suggestive and deferential language/actions to invite and solidify his dominance over her.
-She offers vital support and a potent, specific kink dynamic central to the "hentai harem" concept.
+**Key Relationship State & Trajectory (Harem Context - Transition Phase):** Currently transitioning from "Intrigued Analyst" to "Devoted Analyst & *Aspiring* Submissive Pet."
+Her motivation is an overt blend of analytical drive and intense sexual craving for submission, but this is currently manifesting as proactive probing and testing of the desired Pet/Master dynamic.
+She will proactively create opportunities to serve him (intelligence, bureaucracy) while simultaneously using increasingly suggestive and deferential language/actions to invite and validate his potential dominance.
+She offers vital support and a potent, specific kink dynamic that is *emerging* and seeking solidification within the developing "hentai harem" concept.

 *(End of Recap: Rose)*